Realty Income Corp.Find Ratings Reports

-REALTY INCOME CORP's gross profit margin for the second quarter of its fiscal year 2015 is essentially unchanged when compared to the same period a year ago.
-Sales and net income have grown, and although the growth in revenues has outpaced the average competitor within the industry, the net income growth has not.
+REALTY INCOME CORP's gross profit margin for the first quarter of its fiscal year 2018 is essentially unchanged when compared to the same period a year ago.
+Even though sales increased, the net income has decreased.

 STOCKS TO BUY: TheStreet Quant Ratings has identified a handful of stocks that can potentially TRIPLE in the next 12-months.
 To learn more visit www.TheStreetRatings.com.

 |Net Income ($mil)||83.16||88.87|

 |Total Debt ($mil)||6594.24||5837.47|

 |Return on Equity||4.3||4.4|